-- Each line begins with a unique class identifier, consisting of a number preceded by the letter "F". - A series of em dashes ("-") follows the unique class identifier, indicating the hierarchical position of the class in the IsA hierarchy. - The English name of the class appears to the right of the em dashes. - The index is ordered by hierarchical level, in a "depth first" manner, from the smaller to the larger subhierarchies. - Classes that appear in more than one position in the class hierarchy as a result of multiple inheritance are shown in an italic typeface.
+- Each line begins with a unique class identifier, consisting of a number preceded by the letter "F". - A series of em dashes ("-") follows the unique class identifier, indicating the hierarchical position of the class in the IsA hierarchy. - The English name of the class appears to the right of the em dashes. - The index is ordered by hierarchical level, in a "depth first" manner, from the smaller to the larger subhierarchies. - Classes that appear in more than one position in the class hierarchy as a result of multiple inheritance are shown first in roman typeface, then in italic typeface.